-\PYTHAGORAS travell'd into Egypt the Year that Thales dy'd, and living there among the Priests 22 Years, became expert in Geometry, and in all the Egyptian Learning, until he was captivated by Cambyses King of Persia, and sent to Babyson, where he was A.M. much conversant with the Chaldean Mag, and the learned Baby 3479. lonish Jews, from whom he borrow'd great Knowledge, that ren- Ante Ch. der'd him very famous in Greece and Italy, where afterwards he flourish'd and dy'd; when Mordecai was the prime Minister of State A.M. to Ahashuerus King of Persia, and ten Years after ZERUBBABEL's 3498.
-Temple was finish'd.
+PYTHAGORAS travell'd into Egypt the Year that Thales dy'd, and living there among the Priests 22 Years became expert in Geometry and in all the Egyptian Learning, until he was captivated by Cambyses King of Persia, and sent to Babylon, where he was much conversant with the Chaldean MAGI, and the learned Babylonish JEWS, from whom he borrow'd great Knowledge, that render'd him very famous in Greece and Italy, where afterwards he flourish'd and dy'd; when Mordecai was the prime Minister of State to Ahasuerus King of Persia, and ten Years after ZERUBBABEL's Temple was Ante Chr. finish'd.